StrangeGirlMurph/Facial-Landmark-Detection/README.md

 To test the model just follow the [Demo on Colab](https://colab.research.google.com/github/StrangeGirlMurph/Facial-Landmark-Detection/blob/master/demo.ipynb).

 Otherwise:
 Install Git LFS with `git lfs install` and clone/pull the large files with `git lfs clone/pull`.
+Unzip the data folder if you want to train a model or test on the dataset.
 To train the model set the parameters and execute `mainTraining.py`.
 To test or evaluate a model do the same with `mainTesting.py`/`mainEvaluating.py`

 __Changing the tensorflow log-level (powershell):__